josephjaspers/Robinhood/README.md

  - The order objects wrap the order json and supply convenience definitions for basic functionality
  - Properties are converted to their apropriate type on the fly, use `_dict`, to access the underlying json.
  - Note, there are slight differences between crypto/regular orders.
- - Orders created the Trader method `orders` or `crypto_orders` will not have the 'time' property.
+ - Orders created via Trader methods `orders` and `crypto_orders` will not have the 'time' property.

 ##### Methods
 ```python